hyperledger/firefly/docs/tutorials/chains/NEAR.md

 Note, for the NEAR protocol, the line labeled privateKey is the address you will use.

 ​Go to [https://near-faucet.io/](https://near-faucet.io/) and click **Connect with Near Testnet**.
 Next click **Create Accounte**, make an account ID, and choose a security method.
 Follow the steps for either the Seedphrase or Ledger Hardware Wallet until your NEAR account is created.
 Once complete you will be redirected to the original https://near-faucet.io/ page and are now able to request 20 NEAR tokens.

-Once the request for 20 NEAR tokens is completed, click the **Testnet Explorer** button and search via your account name.
-Once it is found click on the link under **Balance Profile** to access your NEAR wallet.
-From here, click the **Wallet** button and then **Send**.
-Choose a denomination of NEAR to send, enter your address from the FireFly CLI, and you will now have funded tokens in your account.
 ​
 ![NEAR Faucet](images/near_faucet.png)
 ![NEAR Account](images/near_account.png)